bmsookim/graph-cnn.pytorch/README.md

 ## Planetoid Dataset
 In this repo, we use an implementation of Planetoid, a graph-based sem-supervised learning method proposed in the following paper: [Revisiting Semi-Supervised Learning with Graph Embeddings](https://arxiv.org/abs/1603.08861).

+This dataset is consisted of 3 sub-datasets ('pubmed', 'cora', 'citeseer')

+Each node in the dataset represents a document, and the edge represents the 'reference' relationship between the documents.

+The data

 ### Transductive learning
 - x : the feature vectors of the training instances
 - y : the one-hot labels of the training instances